 Level 2 GCSE Programme

-You will look at the different types of research methods sociologists use and their strengths and weaknesses.
+You will look at the different types of research methods sociologists use when studying society, and their strengths and weaknesses.

-- At last 3 GCSEs at Grade 4.
+- At least 3 GCSEs at Grade 4.

 - Grade 3 in GCSE English and GCSE Maths.

-- Students who have not achieved a Grade 4 in GCSE English and/or GCSE Maths must retake these in addition to GCSE Sociology.
+- Students who have not achieved a Grade 4 in GCSE English and/or GCSE Maths must retake as part of their study programme.

 Please note; you may be required to pay course costs towards your study on this course.
 Please click here for a full list of 2021/2022 course costs.